Getting help for a TIA

 If you have symptoms of a transient ischemic attack (TIA), get medical help right away.

-If you've had a transient ischemic attack (TIA), you may need further testing and treatment after you've been checked by your doctor.
+If you've had a TIA, you may need further testing and treatment after you've been checked by your doctor.
 If you have a high risk of stroke, you may have to stay in the hospital for treatment.

-prevent strokes.
+- Taking aspirin or another antiplatelet medicine to prevent strokes.
 For more information, see Medications.

 - Controlling diabetes.
 Your doctor will advise that you try to keep your blood sugar levels in a target range.
 To do this, you may need to take oral medicines or insulin.
 Eating a healthy diet and getting plenty of exercise will also help.